Overview

 - 8x taught units = 120 credits

-- Client-facing project = 60 credits
+- Dissertation project = 60 credits

-During the summer period, you will have the opportunity to apply the knowledge and skills learnt during the first two semesters, enhance your skills while working with a major real life client and work as part of a team.
+During the summer period, you will have the opportunity to apply the knowledge and skills learnt during the first two semesters, enhance your skills while working with a major real-life client and work as part of a team.
 The result of this project is presented as a research report/dissertation.
 This part of the course is closely related to the Manchester Method that enables you to experience experiential learning and helps you to become a reflective practitioner or manager.

 Examples of recent projects include: